Luisinhoas/Causal-Inference-GP1-/README.md

 summary(OLS4)
 ```

-We also seem to have reduced the vif
+I also seem to have reduced the vif

 ```{r}
 vif(OLS4)
 ```
-We can check now again the multicoliniarity issue.
+I can check now again the multicoliniarity issue.

 ### b.
 Homoscedasticity problem.

-Now we have to focus in the next problem: it seems that we also have a problem of Heterocedasticity.
+Now I have to focus in the next problem: it seems that we also have a problem of Heterocedasticity.
 There are several ways to control this, but lets first focus on measuring if this is right.

 #### Measuring the variance 4 ways:
 One of the assumptions made about residuals/errors in OLS regression is that the errors have the same but unknown variance.
 This is known as constant variance or homoscedasticity.
 When this assumption is violated, the problem is known as heteroscedasticity.

 *Consequences of Heteroscedasticity*
 The OLS estimators and regression predictions based on them remains unbiased and consistent.
 The OLS estimators are no longer the BLUE (Best Linear Unbiased Estimators) because they are no longer efficient, so the regression predictions will be inefficient too.
 Because of the inconsistency of the covariance matrix of the estimated regression coefficients, the tests of hypotheses, (t-test, F-test) are no longer valid.